MileHacker Logo

 • Use a reliable camera bag that does not overly advertise its contents.

-• Back up your photos regularly to cloud storage or an external hard drive.
+• Back up your photos regularly to cloud services or a portable hard drive drive.

 • Be aware of your surroundings and avoid distractions.

-Travel insurance is a sensible idea for your valuable photography equipment.
+Travel insurance is a good idea for your valuable photography equipment.

 Photography Ethics Summary